isabellaPhung/UCSC-CSE123-S25/doc/design/server_design.md

 in its server software stack.
 Caddy is a web server that automatically generates and renews TLS certificates.
 It also redirects any HTTP client traffic to HTTPS.
 In our prototype, Caddy acts as an HTTPS reverse proxy, communicating with the client through HTTPS and with the Flask server through HTTP.
-Ideally, NGINX should be used as the server, as it is more performant. %FIXME
+In production, NGINX will be used as the server, as it is more performant. %FIXME

 ![Connection between the prototype device and server](images/prototype_data_flow.png)